dhananjay709/dev7/README.md

 This Django tutorial app was created for the purpose of demonstrating Django and Django Rest Framework.
 It shows the basics of writing a REST endpoint which allows creating users and retrieving users and their activity periods (tracks time).

-If you just want to try my code out, I suggest using the Quick Start or you can jus go through the api endpoint to check the result of this api.
+If you just want to try my code out, I suggest using the Quick Start or you can just go through the below api endpoint to check the result of this api.

 use this link-> http://dhananjayverma1.pythonanywhere.com/api/v1/users/